 - The CWC will consult the state government and central government where required.

 Candidates can know about relevant commissions of India for comprehensive preparation –

 To know more about the list of Commissions and Committees, visit the linked page.

 The commission is also vested with the responsibilities of:

-CWC is divided into three specialised wings.
-They are
+CWC is divided into three specialized wings.
+They are:

-With the financial assistance from World Bank, Central Water Commission is managing Dam Rehabilitation and Improvement Project (DRIP) to rehabilitate about 225 dams in India.
+With the financial assistance from the World Bank, the Central Water Commission is managing Dam Rehabilitation and Improvement Project (DRIP) to rehabilitate about 225 dams in India.

 Central Water Commission:- Download PDF Here